buildlyio/buildly-core/docs/permissions-model.md

 ## Organization

-The Organization is the top-level class of the BiFrost permissions model.
+The Organization is the top-level class of the Buildly permissions model.
 Everything contained within an organization---users, groups, and WorkflowLevels---can only be accessed by entities within the organization, with the exception of global CoreGroups (see below).

 ## CoreUser